gevg/bit/README.md

 ## Usage

-Construct the tree, initializing it with a number array, and iterate the tree.
+Construct the tree, initializing it with a number array, and iterate the prefix sums.

 ```go
 // initialize a number array, construct the BIT tree and iterate the prefix sums